ursuleacv/php-mvc-skeleton/README.md

 ```

 ### PSR-11 Container
-The project has an IoC container that resolves the dependencies of a class automatically ** ReflectionContainer **, it can be configured in the `app/Core/container.php` file:
+The project has an IoC container that resolves the dependencies of a class automatically **ReflectionContainer**:
 ```php
 $container
    ->add(Acme\Foo::class)